VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### Putting It All Together
 Now that we have all the pieces, we can put them together to create a custom stopping condition.
 We'll add this code to the `extras_finish_step` function, which is called after each timestep is completed.

 **Task 3.3:** Edit `extras_finish_step` in your `run_star_extras.f90` file to compute the temperature at Earth and print it to the screen.
 You'll need to use the members we found earlier as well as the constants for an AU and $R_\odot$.
 Compile and run the project to make sure it works.
-You should see temperatures that start around 250 K and continuously rise to around 300 K by the end of the run.
+You should see temperatures that start around 250 K and continuously rise to around 300 K by the end of the run (but you don't need to run to completion).

 <details class="hx-border hx-border-blue-200 dark:hx-border-blue-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-blue-100 dark:hx-bg-neutral-800 hx-text-blue-900 dark:hx-text-blue-200 hx-p-2 hx-m-0 hx-cursor-pointer">
-<em>Hint: Defining a New Variable</em>
+<em><strong>Hint:</strong> Defining a New Variable</em>
 </summary>
 <div class="hx-p-2">